AI Model Fine-Tuning - 45 minutes

 5.5.
 Training the Model with New Data

 With our synthetic data generated, we should now be in a position to train the model.
-Because we only created 5 sample instructions and due to time constraints we’re not going to perform the actual training in this lab.
+Because we only created 1 sample and due to time constraints we’re not going to perform the actual training in this lab.

 We have provisioned a trained model in the folder ~/instructlab/models called parasol-model.gguf.
 Serve this model by running the following command in the terminal: